Jaspreetsm21/Covid19-ML/README.md

 ![](image/EDA-5.PNG)

-# Tabelau (Public)
+# 4. Tabelau (Public)

-This second part of the project was to create a Dashboard on Tabelau, which allows users to interact with the Dashboard and take information for themself.
+This second part of the project was to create a Dashboard on Tableau, which allows users to interact with the dashboard and explore the cases around the world.

 ![](worldmap.gif)